PJ64/cognito_auth_jwt/README.md

 ```
 5. Open the Jupyter Notebook in the **client directory** follow the instructions and execute the query.

-6. Check the dynamoDB table to see view new records
+6. Check the dynamoDB table to view the records

 ## Cleanup Commands
 1. Execute command: **cdk destroy**